Teams and organizations of the Marvel Cinematic Universe: Revengers

 The Revengers is a team of ex-Sakaar prisoners assembled by Thor to escape the planet and defeat Hela.
 The team consists of Thor, Loki, Hulk, Valkyrie, Korg, and Miek.
 With the exception of Loki, who is choked to death by Thanos, the team survives Ragnarok and the attack on the Statesman.

-They appeared in the film Thor: Ragnarok and the Disney+ series Loki (archival footage).
+As of 2025, the group has appeared in one project: the film Thor: Ragnarok (2017) and the Disney+ series Loki (2021–2023; archival footage).

 Salem Coven

 The Salem Coven was a witch coven based in Salem, Massachusetts.
 In 1693, during the Salem witch trials, the coven brought one of its members, Agatha Harkness, to the woods.
 She begged to be spared but was tied to a wooden post with magic bonds.
 Evanora Harkness, her mother, inquired if she was a witch, which Agatha admitted to.
 Evanora responded by saying she had betrayed her coven and stole knowledge above her place and that she practiced the darkest of magic, which Agatha denied.
 The witches tried to kill Agatha with energy beams as Agatha pleaded with Evanora.
 Agatha continued to cry until her powers took over and she reversed the effect of the beams onto the witches and killed them.
 Agatha broke free of the post and killed Evanora before taking the brooch off her mother's corpse and flew away.

-It appeared in the Disney+ series WandaVision.
+As of 2025, the group has appeared in one project: the Disney+ series WandaVision (2021).

 Starforce

 The Starforce is an elite military task force of skilled Kree warriors in the service of the Kree Empire.
 Led by Yon-Rogg (portrayed by Jude Law in the 2019 film Captain Marvel), the group also includes Vers, Korath, Minn-Erva, Att-Lass, and Bron-Char (portrayed by Brie Larson, Djimon Hounsou, Gemma Chan, Algenis Perez Soto, and Rune Temte, respectively).
 The group is first seen going to the planet Torfa to rescue a Kree scout named Soh-Larr.
 Vers is captured in a Skrull ambush led by Talos, but escapes to Earth and makes contact with Yon-Rogg.
 Following a parley with Talos and the discovery of the Skrull refugees hidden by Mar-Vell, Starforce arrives on Earth and takes prisoner the Skrulls, Nick Fury, Maria Rambeau, and Goose.
 Vers, in her regained identity of Carol Danvers, is placed in a transmission with the Supreme Intelligence.
 After breaking free and overheating the implant that limited her abilities, Carol Danvers fights Starforce and Kree soldiers to rescue Nick Fury, Maria Rambeau, and the Skrulls; most of the antagonizing Kree are killed or incapacitated.

-They appeared in the film Captain Marvel.
+As of 2025, the group has appeared in one project: the film Captain Marvel (2019).